junxit/us-congress-bills-116/derived/amendments.md

 ### 25 U.S.C. § 5304

-> by striking “determine” and all that follows through “which” and inserting “determine which”; and
+> by striking “determine” and all that follows through “which” and inserting “determine which”;

 | | |
 |---|---|